Monday, 19 December 2016

 Fixing up to fly to the USA

 It's awesome to be able to look at a picture of what was my travel agent's office building through Google's GPS.
-Hers was a one-room office on the 3rd floor in which she had her desk in the centre of the room, a telephone and a couple of file-cabinets.
-Licia sat at her desk with her back to the window which looked on rua Brigadeiro Tobias.
+Hers was a one-room office on the 2nd floor in which she had her desk in the centre of the room, a telephone and a couple of file-cabinets.
 There was a lift with scissor gate always parked on the ground floor.
 The outside of the building was plastered with plain-cement (now it's covered with off-white tiles).

-I remember the first time I entered her office which had the door that opened to the hall always open, with Ms Wielenska sitting at the centre of her desk with her back towards the street.
+I remember the first time I entered her office with the door that opened to the hall always open, with Ms Wielenska sitting at her desk with her back towards the window which looked onto rua Brigadeiro Tobias.

-Whenever Licia explained something related to prices of air-fare and she had to demonstrate how much a cruzeiro was worth in US dollar she wrote the @ symbol.
-Like, Cr$... @ US$... is equal to: That was the first time I ever saw this @ being used - 40 years before it became a daily affair after the advent of the Internet.
+Whenever Licia explained something related to air-fare prices and she had to show how much a cruzeiro was worth in US dollar she wrote the @ symbol.
+Like, Cr$... @ US$... is equal to: That was the first time I ever saw the symbol @ being used - 40 years before it became a daily affair with the advent of the Internet

 Rua Brigadeiro Tobias corner with Rua Washington Luiz at Luz, São Paulo in 2020.

-I couldn't tell what I did in the ensuing days except that I was in a happy and excited mood.
-I asked Licia the price of the air-fare; US$ 1,600 which was a lot of money in 1971.
+I was in a really happy and excited mood in the ensuing days.
+I asked Licia the price of the air-fare; US$ 1,600 which was a lot of dough in 1971.
 She said I could pay on instalments.
 But that was not exactly my main concern at the time.
 I had to put Licia's plan into practice.
 The first thing I did after talking to Mum & Dad, was to have a little conversation with Yvone Biolcatti, my boss at AASP.
-I told her my plan to travel to the USA and try to stay there the longest possible.
-I told her I would have to get a letter from our employers stating I intended to visit the US during my 4-week annual leave in October.
+I told her about my plan to travel to the USA and try to stay there the longest possible.
+I told her I would have to get a letter from our employer stating I intended to visit the US during my 4-week annual leave in October.
 As Yvone was exectutive secretary to the board of director she had some clout and explained my plan to Dr. Antonio Carlos Malheiros.
-He wanted to see me personally so I was summoned into the room and I told him the whole thing.
+He wanted to see me personally, so I was summoned into the room and told him the whole thing.
 He was sympathetic to my plan and agreed to sign a letter addressed to the US Consulate stating I would visit their country as a deserved vacation from work.
-That must have been August 1971.
+That must have been August 1971

-It was before noon.
-I walked Avenida Paulista, turned right to Rua da Consolação, walked two blocks down, turned left at Rua Maceió and right again at Avenida Angelica, where my Father worked in the back lot of an Orthopaedic Clinic.
+It was a little before noon.
+I walked Avenida Paulista, turned right on Rua da Consolação, walked two blocks down, turned left at Rua Maceió and right again at Avenida Angelica, where my Father worked in the back lot of an Orthopaedic Clinic.
 From his workshop in the back I could see the back of Teatro Record, on Rua da Consolação.

-After coming back from my American experience I kept in contact with Licia paying her a visit when I needed to change dollars into cruzeiros.
+After coming back from my American experience in late March 1973, I kept in contact with Licia paying her a visit whenever I needed to exchange dollars into cruzeiros.
 Every time I tried to go back to the US, Licia was the one I headed to.
-Some time the second part of the 1970s, Licia decided to visit the USA herself.
+Some time in the latter part of the 1970s, Licia decided to visit the USA herself.
 She flew 'low season' to visit Newark, New York and Washington.
-It must have been January or February for while Licia walked on the sidewalk she slipped and fell on an icy floor.
-She ended up breaking up a leg and was in deep trouble for she had to pay top dollars to have her leg plastered.
+It must have been January or February for while Licia walked on the icy sidewalks she slipped, fell hard on the floor.
+She ended up breaking a leg and was in deep trouble for she had to pay top dollars to have her leg fixed and plastered.
 Her winter holiday was over and she flew back to Brazil as soon as she could.

 Licia told me she had dinner with Tia Eugênia.
 They seemed to like each other and probably made business too.
-Licia also had a friendship with Haroldo Cunha who had been living in 'America' for quite some time.
+Licia also had a special friendship with Haroldo Cunha, who had been living in 'America' for quite some time.
 These are the only people I remember Licia quoting.

 Hotel Terminus on the corner of Rua Brigadeiro Tobias and Rua Washington Luiz in 1939.
 It was the most luxurious and sophisticated hotel in the city.
 It was opened in September 1922, and quoted by the New York Times as being one of the best hotels in South America.